culfri09/Kallos/documentation/testing_documentation.md

 ### 4.1 Test Schedule
 The testing activities will be scheduled as follows:

-- Unit Testing: With each new feature
+- Pylint Testing: With each new module
 - Automated Testing: With each new feature
 - Integration Testing: With each new feature
 - Performance Testing: Before hand-in